 The Central Authentication and Directory Service (CADS) provides departments a solution of identity authentication & authorization that system administrators can conveniently manage the access control of their systems.
+Authentication will be done through ADFS (recommended for web applications) or LDAP.

 Integrated with CADS, an information system can connect to university central user database, which is established and real-time updated, and enable user identity authentication and authorization functions for log-in requests.
 The CADS provides a unified access control for campus-wide information systems to ease the effort for system admin of creating and managing user accounts and access rules.